-- But for General Grade, in addition to the written test, one must qualify for the Morse Code at 8 words per minute.
+- But for General Grades, in addition to the written test, one must qualify for the Morse Code at 8 words per minute.

 - Anyone interested in electronics will be able to pass these tests after a few weeks of training.

-- Local clubs – A lot of local Amateur Radio Clubs are organizing a study class and conducting a test at their premises.
+- Local clubs – A lot of local Amateur Radio Clubs are organizing study classes and conducting a test on their premises.
 It’s better to find a ham radio club in your area.

 ASOC Examination and License Fees:

-The exam fee is Rs.
+The ham radio exam (ASOC Exam) fee is Rs.
 100 per grade.